 Symbols in knitting have evolved considerably through the years since the day when all instructions were longhand and it was abbreviations used that would need de-coding.
 This is true of cables as well.
-I came across a magazine graph that led me to explore its conversions from hand to machine.

 green color blocks :

-the left half of crossed stitches are moved first, taken off on the tool, held to the side
+the left half of the crossed stitches are moved first, taken off on the tool, held to the side

 the first held stitches in turn are then placed on needles now empty needles on the right